ALTER CLUSTER

 PREVIEW This feature is in private preview.
 It is under active development and may have stability or performance issues.
 It isn't subject to our backwards compatibility guarantees.

-Changing the size of a cluster using the ALTER CLUSTER command requires the cluster to restart, which incurs downtime.
-For clusters that don’t contain sources or sinks, you can use the WAIT UNTIL READY option to perform a graceful resizing, which spins up an additional cluster replica under the covers with the desired new size, waits for the replica to be hydrated, and then replaces the original replica.
-This allows you to perform cluster resizing with no downtime.
+For clusters that do not contain sources or sinks, you can use the WAIT UNTIL READY option to perform a graceful resizing, which incurs no downtime.
+Instead of restarting the cluster, this approach spins up an additional cluster replica under the covers with the desired new size, waits for the replica to be hydrated, and then replaces the original replica.

 ALTER CLUSTER c1